Test free of charge

 4. How is the information documented?

-6. Who is notified about it?
-Who must approve the document?
+6. Who will be notified?
+Who has to approve the document?

 8. How can the document be retrieved afterwards?

-Feedback from employees can also be very helpful in this regard to better identify problems.
+Feedback from employees can also be very helpful here in order to better identify problems.

 Common use cases and workflows include, for example: